mfeineis/elmanac/README.md

 There is no static roadmap right now.

 ## Changelog
+* 2017-07-04 First draft of the Room for Improvement document
 * 2017-07-03 First draft of the Status Quo design document
 * 2017-07-02 Initial research started